Scalingo/documentation/_posts/presentation/2017-06-30-changelog.md

 modified_at: 2017-06-30 00:00:00
 category: presentation
 tags: changelog
+permalink: /changelog/
 ---

 ## Changelog

-There are very mush to know about changelog on Scalingo.
+There are very much to know about changelog on Scalingo.